(This article appeared in the Los Angeles Reader newspaper in 1991)

 Then it was out to the limo to catch our appointment with a bowl of curried crocodile.
 Along the way we met our fellow culinary adventurers – a Belgian photographer, an IT project manager, a travel consultant, a martial arts instructor, and Camille, the event planner.
 All had signed up for the trip out of curiosity, and were giddy over the oddness of eating strange creatures in different restaurants.
 We laughed and chatted as our limo moved through rainy streets to Thai Town.

-Crocodile isn’t usually on the menu at Jitlada (reviewed in these pages last week), but Jazz found a recipe for it and prepared it just for us.
+Crocodile isn’t usually on the menu at Jitlada, but owner Jazz Singsanong found a recipe for it and prepared it just for us.
 Like most reptiles, the flavor is a cross between chicken and fish, and the Thai red curry with vegetables that works with both meats also complemented it well.
 It was a mild curry for this famously spicy kitchen, a good choice that let us savor the reptilian flavor.
 I brought two wines to test with the dish, a Sokol-Blosser Evolution and a Donati Pinot Blanc.
 Both had the balanced sweetness to complement the curry, but the Donati was better with the croc.
 The Evolution was superior with the mango salad, and both were good with the lemongrass shrimp soup that was our other entrée here.

 Then it was back to the limo and the short trip to Ciudad, downtown LA’s bastion of South American fusion.
 Executive Chef Kajsa Dilger had decided in favor of simplicity – corn and flour tortillas flanked a vast tray of meat that included tripe, fried rabbit liver, beef heart, pork kidneys, and (most dauntingly) chopped pig snouts and ears.
 The IT manager had a wide grin on her face as the list was read, while others looked nonplussed or slightly horrified.
 Everyone did try everything, helped along by glasses of a very good Tempranillo.
 Not all of it was to my taste; I liked the rabbit, heart, and surprisingly, the kidneys, but tripe and snouts aren’t on my list of items I have to repeat.
 What I must try again is the goat milk flan that we had for dessert – it was spectacular, the best flan I’ve ever had.
 Whether that is some property of goat milk or a secret of Ciudad’s kitchen, I can’t be sure, but I mean to find out.